 And then there's still the rest of life.
 Laundry, -1.
 Dishes, -1.
 Cooking, -1.
 Cleaning the house, -1.
 Exercise, -5.
 Family demands, stress, financial concerns, -10.

 This is all before we've even gotten to do anything we really want to do, like spending time with friends (jelly bean), hosting others for a meal (jelly bean), playing a game with our kids (jelly bean), or writing thank you notes (jelly bean).

 Quite often, there simply isn't enough energy to do everything we need and want to do.

 So we are forced to make choices about how we use our jelly beans—how we want to spend (and how we need to save) our energy.

 Out of necessity, we are acutely aware at all times of how much we have left in our reserve tank.
 We have to ration.
-We have to decide when, where, with whom, and why we are going to expend our energy (mental, physical, emotional, or otherwise).
-We have to decide how close to the last jelly bean we should let ourselves get—because what if an emergency occurs and demands more of us than we have left to give?
+We have to decide when, where, with whom, and why we are going to expend our energy.
+We have to decide how close to the last jelly bean we should let ourselves get—because what if an emergency arises that demands more of us than we have left to give?

 We're forced to make choices that others never need to consider, because they don't get down to the bottom of their jelly bean stash every single day like we do.
-Clean the house or write a blog post?
+Clean the house or catch up with a loved one on the phone?
 There may not be enough physical or mental capacity to do both.